sufficientdescent/sufficientdescent.github.io/README.md

-# Sufficient Descent Laboratory
+# Sufficient Descent Labs

-This is the website of the Sufficient Descent Laboratory.
+This is the website of Sufficient Descent Labs.
 Welcome!

 ## Acknowledgments
 This website was built using the [Academic Project Page Template](https://github.com/eliahuhorwitz/Academic-project-page-template), which adopted from the [Nerfies](https://nerfies.github.io/) page.